 3. Cool can be bought and paid for, and the Viceroy (from $369 a night) has it up the wazoo.
 Designed by the brilliant Kelly Wearstler, it’s all things regal, contemporary, and sophisticated.
 The library, carpeted in a wonderfully retro mustard-colored shag, is worth a peek even if you don’t stay here (1819 Ocean Avenue, viceroyhotelsandresorts.com)

-Fly into Los Angeles International Airport (LAX) and take Santa Monica’s Big Blue Bus #3, ( $1 for adults, free for children under 4) to Pico and Lincoln.
+For those flying into LAX from San Francisco, take Santa Monica’s Big Blue Bus #3, ( $1 for adults, free for children under 4) to Pico and Lincoln.
 From there you can walk about seven blocks or transfer ($0.50) to the #7 bus and get off on Main Street.
+From downtown L.A. hop on the Metro Expo Line (806) to Downtown Santa Monica Station.

 Photos: Suzanne Russo, Visit Santa Monica, Sheryl Miller, Shutters, Komodo